Marc13Bautista/Arma3-RealisticNamesUpdated/README.md

 # License
 [ACE3](https://github.com/acemod/ACE3) is licensed under the GNU General Public License [(GPLv2)](LICENSE).
 This also applies to this project.
-In accordance with the license, every modified file has a disclaimer added.
-The following files are an exact copy from ACE3 (addons/realisticnames) and are thus not containing a disclaimer:

-- addons/bf_realisticnames/CfgWeapons.hpp
-- addons/bf_realisticnames/CfgVehicles.hpp
-- addons/bf_realisticnames/CfgMagazines.hpp

-*All builds will be done manually by me (Marc) whenever the ace3team officially updates something related to the realisticnames module from Ace3.
-- Updated (as of May 15, 2024):
-- [CfgMagazines.hpp], unchanged
-- [CfgVehicles.hpp], unchanged
-- [CfgWeapons.hpp], => added missing M134 Minigun and new ace3 capitlization fixes
-- [stringtable.xml], => added new translations and latest CUP compat fix

 # Notes
 - This mod also renames content in the following mods: JCA M320, Ravage, O&T Expansion, ANZACSAS Napalm and WP Smoke marker rockets, Arma 3 Aegis Collection